-This is a suggested two week travel itinerary for Mexico that covers Mexico City, San Cristóbal de las Casas, Palenque, Mérida and Playa Del Carmen.
+This is a suggested two-week travel itinerary for Mexico that includes Mexico City, San Cristóbal de las Casas, Palenque, Mérida, and Playa Del Carmen.

 Why Travel To Mexico